codefellows/setup-guide/system-setup/1-environment.md

 The changes you just made will take effect every time you re-open your terminal.
 But right now, we want to see those changes immediately, so let's "source it" by running:

-- Use your down arrow key to scroll to the bottom of the file and add this after the last line

-`cd ~` - This makes sure you are in your home directory.

 `echo cd ~ >> .profile`

 `source ~/.profile`